-You cannot include in medical expenses amounts you pay for controlled substances (such as marijuana, laetrile, etc.).
-Such substances may be legalized by state law.
-However, they are in violation of federal law and cannot be included in medical expenses.
+You cannot include in medical expenses amounts you pay for controlled substances (such as marijuana, laetrile, etc.), even if such substances are legalized by state law.
+Such substances are not legal under federal law and cannot be included in medical expenses.